 This week in Argentina the 12 original Treaty parties, along with the 36 other nations that have joined since 1961, are celebrating the 50th anniversary of the Treaty.
 The Buenos Aires meeting will also consider a number of reports of Australia’s inspection of the activities of other Antarctic nations.
 Mr Rudd said that the inspection provisions of the Treaty were a fore-runner of modern compliance systems, and showed the foresight of the Treaty’s negotiators.

 Mr Burke welcomed the increasing focus of the Antarctic Treaty on protecting the region’s unique environmental values.
-He said it is particularly pleasing that the focus on the environment stems from a Hawke Government initiative in 1989 which led to the adoption of the Treaty’s Protocol on Environmental Protection.
+He said it is particularly pleasing that the focus on the environment stems from an Australian Government initiative in 1989 which led to the adoption of the Treaty’s Protocol on Environmental Protection.
 This year’s Treaty meeting marked the 20th anniversary of the adoption in 1991 of the Protocol.
 Australia, together with France and Spain, was leading an initiative to increase the number of Parties to the Protocol.

 “The designation of the Antarctic as a natural reserve, devoted to peace and science, still resonates today — 20 years after the Treaty Parties agreed to give priority to protecting Antarctica’s unique environmental values.”